 At the Law Offices of Kennedy and Brown, we have the experience and knowledge to assist you in all aspects of the claim process.

 Our office represents individuals throughout Northeastern Pennsylvania, including, Wilkes-Barre, Scranton, Stroudsburg, Tunkhannock, Luzerne County, Lackawanna County, Monroe County, Wyoming County and Carbon County who have claims or appeals for Social Security Disability (SSD) and Supplemental Security Income (SSI).

 Obtaining Social Security benefits can be a very frustrating process.
 The first step is to file a claim with your local Social Security office.
 Many claims are denied the first time submitted.
 If your claim is denied, the next step is a hearing held before an Administrative Law Judge.

 The Law Offices of Kennedy and Brown represent those clients on their Social Security claims by preparing and filing the appropriate appeal paperwork and required forms, as well as obtaining all medical evidence and presenting our client’s testimony at the hearing.

 A person is eligible for Social Security Disability benefits if he/she is unable to hold a job because of a diagnosed medical problem, physical or mental, which has persisted or will persist at least one year and/or is expected to result in death.

 Benefits begin in the sixth full month of disability, following a waiting period, which begins with the first full month of disability.
 A person should apply as soon as a disability begins so that benefits are received as soon as possible.

 If your claim is denied or you disagree with Social Security’s decision, you can appeal.
 You must file an appeal within 60 days of receipt of the decision.
-If you don’t, you’re right to appeal may be lost.
+If you don’t, your right to appeal may be lost.
 For help with your appeal, call our office today for a free consultation.